ssantichaivekin/chem-calculator/README.md

 The webscraping part still needs a lot of improvement.
 It still fails to grab thermodynamic datas of many common objects (most notably glucose).
 The formula parsing part works perfectly well.
+I don't think I will improve this in the near future.

 <img src="https://github.com/ssantichaivekin/chem-calculator/blob/master/screenshot.png" width="600">